 Computer Science Laboratories

-There are printing facilities available, internal network access and digital projectors to aid in teaching.
-All the machines are connected via the Faculty of Technology network to a dedicated, high-performance file server for storage and backup of students' work.
-Many of the software packages are open source which means students can download and run software at home.
+All the machines are connected to a dedicated high-performance file server so students can store and back up their work.
+Many of the software packages provided are open source, which means students can download and run the software they need for their coursework while at home.